hmans/miniplex/packages/miniplex/README.md

     D-->E["with('position', 'velocity')"];
 ```

+Everything will still work fine, but now the system is unnecessarily doing work twice.

 > **Note** A future version of Miniplex will likely include a way to optimize cases like this automatically, but for now, you should be careful when creating nested archetypes.

 ## Questions?